-Welcome to the Tarot Year of the Emperor card – a time during which we will be dealing with matters of power, structure, and authority, just to name a few.
+Welcome to the Tarot Year of the Hierophant card – a time that will be shaped by tradition, spiritual values, the power of the social contract, and our obligation to the greater good.

-I’ll be writing much more about what this means in a separate post in the days to come.
+I’ll be writing much more about what this means in a separate post next week.

-But meantime, here is what you might want to know about this happy day, for it is certainly one that is full of lore and ancient custom.
+But meantime, here is what you might want to know about this very magickal day, for it is certainly one that is full of lore and ancient custom.

 As I wrote yesterday, everything you do on this day has magical implications for the coming year.

 So don’t throw anything out (even the trash), or lend money or pay bills.

 If you must carry something out, be sure to bring something else in first, preferably a coin or cash you concealed outside last night!

 Since whatever we do on this day will be repeated throughout the year, I like to make New Year’s Day an ideal day, and do a little of all the things I most want to enjoy in the coming year.

 For instance, it is good luck to do a little bit of work on the first day of the year, as long as you enjoy and are successful at whatever it is.
 But more than a token amount of work today is very unlucky.

 Which is why I will hold off on the rather large task of writing my Card of the Year till later.